Dana94/2019-website/blog/images/git-commands.md

 ## Creating branches

-It’s important to not work in your base branch (normally called “master”).
+It’s important to not work in your base branch (usually this is `master`).
 Make sure to be constantly working in separate branches for different features.

 `Git checkout <branch-name>`